slviajero/tinybasic/IoTBasic/MANUAL.md

 ### Real time clock support

-Currently DS1307, DS3231 and DS3232 clocks are supported and can be accessed through the special array @T() and the special string @T$.
+Currently the built-in clocks of ESP32, STM32 and Arduino MKR and I2C clocks DS1307, DS3231 and DS3232 are supported and can be accessed through the special array @T() and the special string @T$.
 The array elements are

 @T(0): seconds